Questions & Answers

 light laboratory

-These are so-called Eulumdat (.ldt) files.
-They are used for lighting planning in DIALux and contain data such as the luminous intensity, light distribution and dimensions of the luminaire.
+These are so-called Eulumdat(.ldt) files.
+They are used for lighting design in DIALux and contain data such as luminous intensity, light distribution, and dimensions of the luminaire.

-lighting technology
+Lighting technology

 Examples of typical color temperatures are: